Why Anti Cheats Walk Your Call Stack

 EAC’s kernel stack copying

-Return address spoofing
+Return address spoofing in practice

 SilentMoonwalk